Meet the Staff

 Murugesan has extensive international experience in the field of education as academic theory, government policy and commercial enterprise.
 She worked for the Ministry of Education in Malaysia as a teacher educator to research, plan and conduct teacher education programs.
 She has designed various teacher education programs based on language acquisition theory as well as the practical reality of language-learner situations in various places.
 She has also worked with international publishers as an education specialist, writer/editor and marketing consultant, and has co-authored several ELT resource books.

 Scott Moore is associate director for English Language Programs.
-He received both BA and MA degrees in English from California State University, Chico, before earning a PhD in English from Brandeis in August 2013.
+He received BA and MA degrees from California State University, Chico, and earned a PhD in English from Brandeis in August 2013.
 Dr. Moore also serves as senior analytical writing specialist for ELP.
 He is TESOL-certified and has received training in writing pedagogy from both CSU and Brandeis.

-Tribus Ramos is a returned Peace Corps volunteer, and she has taught English to speakers of other languages in Ecuador, China, Costa Rica and the U.S. She directed a nonprofit community learning center and served as a teacher educator for the Costa Rican Ministry of Public Education for seven years before returning to the U.S. to work at Brandeis.
-She has also worked on community-based initiatives within the U.S. to promote access to language acquisition support and financial literacy for English language learners.
+Tribus Ramos is a returned Peace Corps volunteer and has taught English to speakers of other languages in Ecuador, China, Costa Rica and the United States.
+She directed a nonprofit community learning center and served as a teacher educator for the Costa Rican Ministry of Public Education for seven years before returning to the U.S. to work at Brandeis.
+She has also worked on community-based initiatives within the greater Boston area to promote access to language acquisition and financial literacy support for English language learners.

 Tribus Ramos's research interests include Roman Jakobson's Communicative Functions of Language; Social-Cognitive Theory in Language Acquisition; and Teaching Pronunciation.
 She has presented on these and other topics at NCTE (National Conference for Teachers of English-CR).
 She is also a member of the Global Brandeis working group, whose aim is to identify and promote pathways that emphasize social justice as a primary goal of international education.